 - Machinery injury compensation

 There are many ways that accidents happen in the workplace.
-Some types of accident cross over into several different workplace sectors, such as:
+Some types of accidents cross over into several different workplace sectors, such as:

-These are the most common type of workplace accidents.
-These involve slipping on wet floors, tripping over cables left strewn across the floor, falling over on uneven floors, etc.
+These are the most common types of workplace accidents.
+They involve slipping on wet floors, tripping over cables left strewn across the floor, falling over uneven floors, etc.

 Slips, trips and falls can happen in any sector of industry or profession.

-Manual handling injury claims are another common type of accident at work claim.
-At Mooneerams solicitors, we get asked to pursue accidents of this type on behalf of claimants who have suffered back injuries and muscle sprain injuries due to pushing, lifting or pulling heavy items.
+Manual handling injury claims is another common type of accident at work claim.
+At Mooneerams Solicitors, we get asked to pursue accidents of this type on behalf of workers who have suffered back injuries and muscle sprain injuries because they’ve been asked to push, lift or pull heavy items.

-A lack of adequate employee training can be a significant factor in manual handling accidents.
+A lack of adequate employee training is a significant factor in causing manual handling accidents.

-If workers get asked to lift items of weight that are too heavy for them to manage, they can suffer back injuries.
-Manual handling accidents frequently occur amongst hospital staff when they get asked to lift patients into and out of beds.
+If workers get asked to lift weights that are too heavy to manage, they can suffer back injuries.
+Manual handling accidents are an occupational hazard for hospital staff when asked to lift patients into and out of beds.

-In large workplaces such as factories and warehouses, it is not uncommon for work-related vehicles, such as forklift trucks, to drive around the aisles and walkways.
-A worker getting hit by one of these moving objects is a genuine possibility if all necessary precautions are not in place.
+In large workplaces such as factories and warehouses, it is typical for work-related vehicles, such as forklift trucks, to drive around the aisles and walkways.
+A worker may get hit by one of these vehicles if all necessary precautions are not in place (and adhered to).

 Falling object accidents can happen in a variety of circumstances.